 - The employee would be entitled to supplementary unemployment benefits but is disqualified from receiving them pursuant to the Employment Insurance Act.

-A temporary layoff without the express or implied consent of the employee is a constructive dismissal.
-By way of exception, a temporary layoff is not a constructive dismissal if there is an enforceable employment agreement and/or company policy that specifically allows for a temporary layoff in accordance with layoff rules under the Ontario Employment Standards Act.
+Under normal circumstances, a temporary layoff without the express or implied consent of the employee is a constructive dismissal.
+By way of exception, a temporary layoff is not a constructive dismissal if there is an enforceable employment agreement and/or company policy that specifically allows for a temporary layoff in accordance with layoff rules under the Ontario Employment Standards Act, 2000.